LaurentiuCristofor/Proteus/README.md

 * SLPSBCVLIF - (S)elect (L)ines (P)ost (S)orting (B)y (C)olumn (V)alue (L)ookup (I)n (F)ile
 * JLPS - (J)oin (L)ines (P)ost (S)orting
 * FST - (F)ind (S)tate (T)ransitions

+## History

+Around 2007, I was working on a project that involved analyzing log files and I found that I often needed to perform various simple filtering and editing operations on these files.
+At first, I wrote some scripts to help me perform these operations, but then, as their number increased, I decided to write a command line tool that I named *LogTools*.
+Over the next decade, I kept adding more functionality to LogTools, such that it grew to support many different filtering and editing operations.

+The philosophy of the tool was to support very simple operations, such that each of them would be easy to understand and use, but these simple operations could also be chained to support arbitrarily complex ones.
+And by having the result of each operation saved within its own file, I could always go back to trying a different set of operations starting from an intermediate data set.
+When used for data analysis, this allowed me to perform what I call an ""interactive analysis"" of a data file.

+In 2019, I decided to start writing from scratch a new open-source version of LogTools and name it *Cabeiro*.
+I also decided to separate the core file processing operations from the command line tool, so that's how the *Proteus* library came into being.
+LogTools had been written piece by piece over a long period of time, often, by copying the code of an operation and then editing it to perform a new one.
+This approach resulted in a lot of duplication of its processing patterns, despite some efforts to factor common processing in generic functions.
+With Cabeiro I set out to identify these processing patterns, so as to share as much code as possible between similar operations.
+Cabeiro also attempts to avoid providing duplicated functionality; where LogTools sometimes offered special-cased versions of certain functions, Cabeiro attempts to provide only the more general functionality.
+Thus, Cabeiro and Proteus mean to accomplish all that LogTools did, but also, to easily permit the addition of new functionality, by simply extending existing processing patterns.